I don’t like bar study loans.

 Enter the bar study loan companies.
 Not many lenders offer bar study loans (four by my count), so there isn’t much competition.
 The bar study loan is presented as one final student loan and a useful tool to help ensure bar passage.
 Law students apply for one loan, get approved, and move on to more pressing concerns.

 Many law students don’t realize that a bar study loan is not a student loan at all.
-In reality, it is just a fancy dressed personal loan.
+In reality, it is just a fancy-dressed personal loan.

-Because a bar study loan is just a personal loan, perspective borrowers shouldn’t limit themselves to loans labeled as bar study loans.
+Because a bar study loan is just a personal loan, prospective borrowers shouldn’t limit themselves to loans labeled as bar study loans.
 A personal loan can be a credit card payoff tool, a home construction loan, or a loan for paying for bar expenses.

 Bar Study Loans vs. Personal Loans

-When comparing the four bar study loan lenders against a couple personal loans, it becomes apparent that bar study loans are not the only reasonable option to get through the bar exam.
+When comparing the four bar study loan lenders against a couple of personal loans, it becomes apparent that bar study loans are not the only reasonable option to get through the bar exam.

 Law students looking for funds to get through the bar examination process would be wise to consider both bar study loans and personal loans.

 Those looking for a very short-term loan to cover bar exam and class costs may also want to consider a credit card with a 0% introductory interest rate.
 A quick google search will show up to date promotions and offers.